GemgemE/DataSyncTool/README.md

 `on_created()` -  Line 218\
-    This function like on_modified() is inherited from the FileSystemEventHandler class and overwritten to provide custom logic when an event is triggered.
+    This function like on_modified() is inherited from the FileSystemEventHandler class from the package Watchdog and overwritten to provide custom logic when an event is triggered.
 Some os (windows, unsure of linux) trigger multiple on_created and on_modified events when files are created or modified.
 To avoid uploading a file for duplicate events the files that these events are